Australians as International Economic Thinkers

 Professor Sluga's presentation will be followed by refreshments in the Foyer of the RSSS Building at 8:00 pm.

-View more information about the Allan Martin Lecture Series here.
+View more information about the Allan Martin Lecture Series here. - To watch the video of this lecture, please click here.

 ADDITIONAL INFORMATION:• Registration is required for this event.• To help keep everyone safe, please ensure that you are familiar with, and follow, the advice from ACT Health regarding COVID-19.
 If you do not feel well, please refrain from attending this event.• By registering for this event, you are accepting our privacy policy.